asifakonjee/Firefox/README.md

 # Firefox

-## This my personalized userChrome.css and betterfox json file.
+## This are my personalized userChrome.css and betterfox json file.

 These are my personalized userChome.css and betterfox json file.
 The userChrome file is basically oneliner from MrOtherGuy/firefox-csshacks with some edits and the user.js file is from Betterfox.